microsoft/TypeScript/doc/spec.md

 * When merging a class and an internal module, the type of the constructor function object is merged with the instance type of the module.
 In effect, the overloads or implementation of the class constructor provide the construct signatures, and the static members of the class and exported members of the module provide the properties of the combined type.
 It is an error to have static class members and exported module members with the same name.
 * When merging an enum and an internal module, the type of the enum object is merged with the instance type of the module.
 In effect, the members of the enum and the exported members of the module provide the properties of the combined type.
 It is an error to have enum members and exported module members with the same name.

 When merging a non-ambient function or class declaration and a non-ambient internal module declaration, the function or class declaration must be located prior to the internal module declaration in the same source file.
 This ensures that the shared object instance is created as a function object.
-(While it is possible to add properties to an object after its creation, it is not possible to make an object “callable” after the fact.)
+(While it is possible to add properties to an object after its creation, it is not possible to make an object "callable" after the fact.)

 The example